Professor Charles Egbu is a British academic who has over 25 years experience of the UK higher education sector.

 He is a Fellow of the Royal Institution of Chartered Surveyors (FRICS); a Fellow of the Chartered Institute of Building (FCIOB), a Fellow of the Association for Project Management (FAPM), a Fellow of the Royal Society for the Encouragement of Arts, Manufacture and Commerce (FRSA); and a Fellow of the Higher Education Academy (FHEA).
 He was until November 2014 a Director and member of the Board of Trustees for the Association for Project Management (APM), and Chairman of the Professional Standards and Knowledge (PS&K) committee of the Association for Project Management.

 He was a Member of the Peer Review College of the UK Economic and Social Sciences Research Council (ESRC: 2011 – 2014).
 He was also a member of the Peer Review College of the UK Engineering and Physical Sciences Research Council (EPSRC- 2006 – 2009).
 He also sits on many editorial boards, and national and international scientific committees to do with research in construction management, project and programme management, innovation and knowledge management, and sustainable development.

 He was the Chair of the Association of Researchers in Construction Management (ARCOM: 2010 – 2012).

-He is a member of the International Council for Research and Innovation in Building and Construction’s Working Commission – CIB-W65 in Construction Management.
-He is a coordinator of the CIB W102 on “Information and Knowledge Management”, and the CIB W117 on “Performance Measurement in Construction”.
+He was until 2019 a member of the International Council for Research and Innovation in Building and Construction’s Working Commission – CIB-W65 in Construction Management, coordinator of the CIB W102 on “Information and Knowledge Management”, and the CIB W117 on “Performance Measurement in Construction”.